arxaqapi/takun.org/content/blog/dynamic-programming.md

 ### Introducing memoization
 Each time we call $F(n)$, we simply check if the value has already been computed.
-The nature of the problems allows us to store the intermediate values in a simple array.
+The nature of the problem allows us to store the intermediate values in a simple array.

 ```ocaml
 let f_memo n =